Abhijitklkrni/HighLevelDesign/src/storage/redis.md

 PERSISTENCE OR STOP AUTO RESTART

 **REDIS value DATASTRUCTURES**
-- KEY : STRING
+- KEY : STRING (512 MB only)
   - Binary safe string - sometimes when we read a file we see funny chinese like characters, it because of encoding and decoding in different formats(UTF8)
+  - Any string is safe
+  - If keys are long , retrieval will be longer

 - VALUES
+  - String
+  - List : LinkedList (mostly doubly)
+  - Set
+  - Sorted Set( value is associated with some score)
+  - Hash (key value)
-  -
+  - Stream -